emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    electric potential of an ion-selective electrode (ISE) and activity of an analyte ion at which the potential of the ISE is independent of temperature
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.I03304
+Comment:
+   The specification of the ISE and outer reference electrode must be described.

 .. raw:: html